top of page

 Be one of the BEST and join Butler Soil and Water for Volunteer Stewardship Saturdays.
 Throughout the coming months, we plan to remove honeysuckle, label storm drains, clean up a stream, and collect stream biology samples.
 We have volunteer events that are suitable for all ages, and can sign volunteer paperwork for students.

-Thank you to everyone who volunteered in 2021.
-We had 16 projects with 216 volunteers completing almost 600 hours of service!
+Thank you to everyone who volunteered in 2024.
+We had 18 projects!

 Sign Up as to Volunteer